dcoles/pycurl-requests/README.md

 ```

 This can also be used with the [Requests](https://github.com/psf/requests) library if
-`REQUEST_REQUESTS` environment variable is set to a non-zero value.
+`PYCURLREQUESTS_REQUESTS` environment variable is set to a non-null value.

 ## Documentation